konomu/lagrange-personal/_posts/2024-08-24-wa-ga-subordination.md

 This principle is also known as the **principle of subordination**.
 We use this to decide **whether the clause the marked word is in can hold a topic**.
 If the clause cannot hold a topic, we know that the word must be marked by subject-marking が.

-A clause is a unit of the language which is **shorter than a sentence** and **longer than its words or phrases**.
+A clause is a unit of the language that is **shorter than a sentence** and **longer than its words or phrases**.
 In its most typical form, each clause in Japanese contains a **subject and a predicate**.
 It may also contain other case-marked nouns or adverbs.
 Keep in mind that you will come across clauses where the subject isn't explicitly present.
 Omitting the subject is much more common in Japanese than it is in English.

 When a sentence has two or more clauses, the clause with its predicate at the end of the sentence is usually the **main clause**.
 All clauses that are nested within it or come before it are **subordinate clauses**.[^3] If a sentence only has one clause, then that clause is the main clause.
 Take a look at the following sentences with their clauses highlighted.

 [^3]: It's also possible for subordinate clauses to be nested within subordinate clauses.
-In the image, I use the convention that weakly subordinate clauses are not nested within the main clause; while quotations, strongly subordinate clauses and fully subordinate clauses are.
 Sentences are from 丸山 (2016) and 劉 (2022).

 ![Various structures of subordinate clauses](assets/img/subord.png)